-Commodity Derivative Instruments - Regulated Accounting
+Commodity Derivative Contracts - Regulated Accounting

-The Company uses derivative instruments for commodity price risk management.
-All derivative instruments are recorded in the accompanying balance sheets at their fair value.
-All commodity costs, including the impact of derivative instruments, are passed on to customers through the Company's commodity rate adjustment mechanisms.
-Therefore, gains or losses on the settlement of these contracts are initially deferred and then refunded to, or collected from customers consistent with regulatory requirements.
+The Company uses derivative contracts to manage commodity price risk.
+All derivative contracts are recorded in the accompanying balance sheets at their fair value.
+All commodity costs, including the impact of derivative contracts, are passed on to customers through the Company's commodity rate adjustment mechanisms.
+Therefore, gains or losses on the settlement of these contracts are initially deferred and then refunded to, or collected from, customers consistent with regulatory requirements.

 Certain non-trading contracts for the physical purchase of natural gas qualify for the normal purchase normal sale exception and are accounted for upon settlement.
-If the Company were to determine that a contract for which it elected the normal purchase normal sale exception, no longer qualifies, the Company would recognize the fair value of the contract in accordance with the regulatory accounting described above.
+If the Company were to determine that a contract for which it elected the normal purchase normal sale exception no longer qualifies, the Company would recognize the fair value of the contract in accordance with the regulatory accounting described above.

-The Company's accounting policy is to not offset fair value amounts recognized for derivative instruments and related cash collateral receivable or payable with the same counterparty under a master netting agreement, and to record and present the fair value of the derivative on a gross basis, with related cash collateral recorded as special deposits in the accompanying balance sheets.
+The Company's accounting policy is to not offset fair value amounts recognized for derivative contracts and related cash collateral receivable or payable with the same counterparty under a master netting agreement, and to record and present the fair value of the derivative contract on a gross basis, with related cash collateral recorded within restricted cash and special deposits in the accompanying balance sheets.

-Commodity Derivative Instruments - Non-Regulated Accounting
+Commodity Derivative Contracts - Non-Regulated Accounting

-The Company also uses derivative instruments related to storage optimization, such as gas purchase contracts and swaps, to reduce the cash flow variability associated with forecasted purchases and sales of various energy-related commodities which do not receive regulatory recovery.
-All such derivative instruments are accounted for at fair value in the accompanying balance sheets with all changes in fair value reported in the statements of income.
+The Company also uses derivative contracts related to storage optimization, such as gas purchase and swaps contracts, to reduce the cash flow variability associated with forecasted purchases and sales of various energy-related commodities which do not receive regulatory recovery.
+All such derivative contracts are accounted for at fair value in the accompanying balance sheets with all changes in fair value reported in the statements of income.